angular/angular/aio/content/guide/dynamic-form.md

 {@a dynamic-template}

 ## Dynamic Template
-Although in this example you're modelling a job application for heroes, there are no references to any specific hero question outside the objects returned by `QuestionService`.
+Although in this example you're modeling a job application for heroes, there are no references to any specific hero question outside the objects returned by `QuestionService`.